 You want to talk about data center IP addresses amongst friends, or “update speculate”

 Lots of search-related discussion goes on at WebmasterWorld, but bear in mind that you won’t be able to mention specific urls or searches on WMW.
 If you want to mention specifics to Google, I’d go with one of the ways above.
+Visit site if you want to have a Free IP Geolocation API

 Hope that helps to let people know where to send their feedback based on what they see.